 </div>

-So that when we need to display the price elsewhere, we just need to callcurrency_helpers.format_pricethe macro, the code will
+This, when we need to display the price elsewhere, just callcurrency_helpers.format_pricemacro, the code will